-Our attachment to outcomes is another source of suffering.
-When we become attached to specific outcomes, or have specific expectations of others, we give away our happiness, making it dependent on something or someone else.
+Our attachment to outcomes is another source of our suffering.
+When we become attached to specific outcomes or results, or have specific expectations of others, we give away our happiness, making it dependent on something or someone else.

 In her book Loving What Is*, Byron Katie reminds us that acceptance is how we find peace.
 Katie’s philosophy goes something like this: It should have happened because it did.
-(Side note: her live workshops are phenomenal if you ever have a chance to attend one.)
+(Her live workshops are phenomenal if you ever have a chance to attend one.)

-Because the simple truth is, staying angry won't change your reality, and neither will rumination (the re-experiencing of painful situations over and over again in our minds).
-They only serve to prolong our suffering.
+Because the simple truth is, staying angry won't change your reality, and neither will re-experiencing the painful memories over and over again in our mind.
+It only prolongs our suffering.
 And from that perspective, it's easy to see that we are often the source of our own suffering.

 I used to think the grieving process was linear.
 But it isn’t.
-So far, mine has looked something like this: I went up a couple hills, fell down, blacked my eye, circled back, and did it again a few more times, and now I'm having a cocktail on the beach.
+So far, mine has looked something like this: I went up a couple hills, fell down, blackened my eye, circled back again a few more times, and now I'm having a cocktail on the beach.
 But I'll probably fall again.

-If you’re feeling drawn to the radical forgiveness work, I highly recommend working with Brenda, either one-on-one or by attending one of her courses.
+If you’re feeling ready to begin the forgiveness work, I highly recommend working with Brenda Reiss, either one-on-one or by attending one of her courses.